rage/java-programming/data/osa-1/4-muuttujat.md

 <!-- Muuttujien nimet ovat uniikkeja, eikä kahdella muuttujalla saa olla ohjelmassa samaa nimeä.
 Seuraavassa esimerkissä oleva ohjelma on virheellinen, koska ohjelmassa yritetään luoda kahteen kertaan muuttujaa nimeltä `pii`.
 Muuttujan luominen tapahtuu kun muuttuja esitellään ensimmäistä kertaa. -->

 Variable names are unique - no two variables can have the same name.
-The program in the following example is erroneous since it attempts to create the variable `pii` twice.
+The program in the following example is erroneous as it attempts to create the variable `pi` twice.
 The variable is created the first time its introduced.

 <!-- ```java
 public class Esimerkki {